-- 1. Prepare all reagents, working calibrators and samples as directed in the previous sections. - 2.
+- 1. Prepare all reagents and samples as directed in the previous sections. - 2.
 Determine the number of wells to be used and put any remaining wells and the desiccant back into the pouch and seal the ziploc, store unused wells at 4°C. - 3.
+Set a blank well without any solution. - 4.
 Add 50 μL of calibrator or samples per well.
-Test in duplicate. - 4.
-Add 50 μL of HRP-Conjugate to each well.
-Mix well and then incubate for 1 hour at 37°C.
+Test in duplicate. - 5.
+Add 50 μ L of HRP-Conjugate to each well (not to blank well), then 50 μ L Antibody to each well.
+Mix well and then incubate for 1 hour at 37°C. - 6.
+Aspirate each well and wash, repeating the process two times for a total of three washes.
+Wash by filling each well with ddH2O (200 μL) using a squirt bottle, multi-channel pipette, manifold dispenser, or autowasher, and let it stand for 10 seconds, complete removal of each step is essential to good performance.
+After the last wash, remove any remaining liquid by aspirating or decanting.
+Invert the plate and blot it against clean paper towels.

-- 5. Aspirate each well and wash, repeating the process two times for a total of three washes.
-Wash by filling each well with Wash Buffer (200 μL) using a squirt bottle, multi-channel pipette, manifold dispenser, or autowasher, and let it stand for 10 seconds, complete removal of each step is essential to good performance.
-After the last wash, remove any remaining Wash Buffer by aspirating or decanting.
-Invert the plate and blot it against clean paper towels. - 6.
-Add 50 μL of Substrate A and 50 μL of Substrate B to each well, mix well.
-Incubate for 15 minutes at 37°C. Keep the plate away from drafts and other temperature fluctuations in the dark. - 7.
-Add 50 μL of Stop Solution to each well, gently tap the plate to ensure thorough mixing. - 8.
+- 7. Add 50 μ L of Substrate A and 50 μ L of Substrate B to each well, mix well.
+Incubate for 15 minutes at 37°C. Keep the plate away from drafts and other temperature fluctuations in the dark. - 8.
+Add 50 μL of Stop Solution to each well, gently tap the plate to ensure thorough mixing. - 9.
 Determine the optical density of each well within 10 minutes, using a microplate reader set to 450 nm.